Outlook can't set up a new profile by using Exchange Autodiscover for an Exchange Online mailbox in Office 365

 If you have an Exchange hybrid deployment, set up the Autodiscover public DNS records for your existing SMTP domains to point to an on-premises Exchange server.
 For more information, see Hybrid deployment prerequisites.

 Method 4: Make sure that the user's attributes in Active Directory are set correctly

-You can use the Get-RemoteMailbox cmdlet to determine the whether the following attributes are set correctly for the user.
-Common issues occur when a value is not set for one or more of these attributes.
+If you have an Exchange hybrid deployment, you can use the Get-RemoteMailbox cmdlet to determine whether the following attributes are set correctly for the user.
+Common issues occur when a value isn't set for one or more of these attributes.
 The following is an example of the correct attributes.

 |emailAddresses||SMTP: email@example.com X400:c=us;a= ;p=First Organization;o=Exchange;s=Bremer;g=Ted|

 To update these attributes, you can use the Set-RemoteMailbox cmdlet.

 After the correct values are set for these attributes, force directory synchronization to occur, and then try to set up the user's email account in Outlook.

 Method 2: Use the Add New Account Wizard in Outlook